-In August 2015, the Oil and Gas Regulatory Authority issued a provisional gas price notification for tight and conventional gas production from the Zarghun South Lease.
+In August 2015, the OGRA issued a provisional gas price notification for tight and conventional gas production from the Zarghun South Lease.

 The development well, Zarghun South-3, was drilled in September 2016 to the total depth of 1,820 meters in the Dunghan Limestone formation of Palaeocene age.
-During a short duration post completion test, the well flowed gas at an average rate of 10.5 MMcf/d at 32/64-inch choke size, having a heating value of approximately 920 Btu/Scf, with an average wellhead flowing pressure of 1,800 psi.
+During a short duration post completion test, the well flowed gas at an average rate of approximately 10.5 MMcf/d at 32/64 inch choke size, having a heating value of approximately 920 Btu/Scf, with an average wellhead flowing pressure of 1,800 Psi.
 Commercial production from Zarghun South-3 commenced in January 2017.

-During 2017, choke performance test and flowing bottom hole pressure survey was carried out at Zarghun South-3 well.
-Based on the results of pressure survey, Zarghun South-3 well was choked-up from 29/64" inch to 36/64" inch.
+During 2017, choke performance test and flowing Bottom Hole Pressure ("BHP") survey was carried out at Zarghun South-3 well.
+Based on the results of BHP survey, Zarghun South-3 well was choked-up from 29/64 inch to 36/64 inch.